gini/gini-mobile-ios/HealthSDK/GiniHealthSDKPinning/README.md

 ## License

-The Gini Health SDK for iOS is licensed under a Private License.
-See [the license](http://developer.gini.net/gini-health-sdk-ios/docs/license.html) for more info.
+The Gini Health SDK Pinning for iOS is licensed under a Private License.
+See [the license](http://developer.gini.net/gini-health-sdk-pinning-ios/docs/license.html) for more info.

 **Important:** Always make sure to ship all license notices and permissions with your application.